 3757 Mill St. Marion

 In the education building behind the church

 Thursday 6-7pm and Saturday 9-10am

 301 E. Miller St. Newark

 Available to Newark, East Palmyra, and Port Gibson zip codes.
-Only available by appointment, and for extreme emergency as food supply is restricted.
+No appointment necessary.

 Wayne County Action Program 315-483-6781